National Popular Vote Interstate Compact: State power relative to population

 There is some debate over whether the Electoral College favors small- or large-population states.
 Those who argue that the College favors low-population states point out that such states have proportionally more electoral votes relative to their populations.
-In the least-populous states, with three electors, this results in voters having 143% greater voting power than they would under purely proportional allocation, while in the most populous state, California, voters' power is 16% smaller than under proportional allocation.
+As of 2020, this results in voters in the least-populous state – Wyoming, with three electors – having 220% greater voting power than they would under purely proportional representation, while voters in the most populous state, California, have 16% less power.
 In contrast, the NPVIC would give equal weight to each voter's ballot, regardless of what state they live in.
 Others, however, believe that since most states award electoral votes on a winner-takes-all system (the "unit rule"), the potential of populous states to shift greater numbers of electoral votes gives them more clout than would be expected from their electoral vote count alone.

-Opponents of a national popular vote contend that the Electoral College is a fundamental component of the federal system established by the Constitutional Convention.
+Some opponents of a national popular vote contend that the non-proportionality of the Electoral College is a fundamental component of the federal system established by the Constitutional Convention.
 Specifically, the Connecticut Compromise established a bicameral legislature – with proportional representation of the states in the House of Representatives and equal representation of the states in the Senate – as a compromise between less populous states fearful of having their interests dominated and voices drowned out by larger states, and larger states which viewed anything other than proportional representation as an affront to principles of democratic representation.
-The ratio of the populations of the most and least populous states is far greater currently (68.50 as of the 2020 census) than when the Connecticut Compromise was adopted (7.35 as of the 1790 Census), exaggerating the non-proportional component of the compromise allocation.
+The ratio of the populations of the most and least populous states is far greater currently (68.50 as of the 2020 census) than when the Connecticut Compromise was adopted (7.35 as of the 1790 census), exaggerating the non-proportional component of the compromise allocation.

-Negation of state-level majorities
+Irrelevance of state-level majorities

 Three governors who have vetoed NPVIC legislation—Arnold Schwarzenegger of California, Linda Lingle of Hawaii, and Steve Sisolak of Nevada—objected to the compact on the grounds that it could require their states' electoral votes to be awarded to a candidate who did not win a majority in their state.
 (California and Hawaii have since enacted laws joining the compact.)
 Supporters of the compact counter that under a national popular vote system, state-level majorities are irrelevant; in all states, votes contribute to the nationwide tally, which determines the winner.
 Individual votes combine to directly determine the outcome, while the intermediary measure of state-level majorities is rendered obsolete.